crisishistory/tutorial/index.md

 ```{tableofcontents}
 ```

-If you get stuck, or have questions, please reach out in the History Science Lab Discord server: https://discord.gg/9HcmAQ2hHz
+If you get stuck, or have questions, please reach out in the Crisis History Discord server: https://discord.gg/9HcmAQ2hHz

 I'm happy to help!